-- 1. To study and analyze the continuous and discrete-time signals and systems, their properties and representations. - 2.
+- 1. To analyze the continuous and discrete-time signals and systems, their properties and representations. - 2.
 To have Knowledge of time-domain representation and analysis concepts as they relate to difference equations, impulse response and convolution, etc. - 3.
 To familiarize the concepts of frequency-domain representation and analysis using Fourier Analysis tools, Z-transform. - 4.
-To understand the concepts of the sampling process and to identify and solve engineering problems - 5.
+To apply the concepts of the sampling theorem and to solve engineering problems - 5.
 To analyze the systems by examining their input and output signals. - 6.
-Describe the concept of random signals.
+Apply the concept of random signals.